Abbade/esg/README.md

 The system administrator will be able to activate others and will also be able, in the future, to control the standard messages that the e-mail sends as soon as the user finishes registering a feedback.

+the application contains a google login and also provides a quick integration with any other application

+The app has public and private [api](https://github.com/Abbade/esg-api) to help integrate the system
 ---

 ## Technologies used